How many watts can a dimmer handle in normal conditions?

 - One of the main reasons dimmers have maximum loads is because of the inrush current caused by LED drivers.

-- Inrush current is input current of short duration during initial start-up that exceeds the steady-state current value.
+- Inrush current is an input current of short duration during initial start-up that exceeds the steady-state current value.

 Minimum Loads – Dimmers have minimum load requirements.